Printer Friendly Version Of

 Washington, DC 20005

 Include a note stating that this is a department package.
 The forms and checks must come in together.
-Shortly after receipt of your student applications, ASA will ship a complimentary mousepad to each new member included in your package of applications.
+Shortly after receipt of your student applications, ASA will ship a complimentary ASA canvas tote bag to each new member included in your package of applications.

 To request printed application forms, e-mail email@example.com.